Hold On (If You Believe in Love)

-"Hold On (If You Believe in Love)" is a song by Dutch dance music vocalist CB Milton, released in 1994 by Byte Records, BMG and Logic Records as the fourth single from Milton's debut album, It's My Loving Thing (1994).
-Written by Peter Bauwens, Phil WIlde and X. Clayton, and produced by Bauwens and Wilde, the song achieved moderate success in Europe.
-It was a top 20 hit in both Belgium (15) and Finland (15), and a top 40 hit in Milton's native Netherlands (33).
+"Hold On (If You Believe in Love)" is a song by Dutch dance music vocalist CB Milton, released in 1994, by Byte, BMG and Logic Records, as the fourth single from Milton's debut album, It's My Loving Thing (1994).
+Written by Peter Bauwens, Phil WIlde and Xavier Clayton, and produced by Bauwens and Wilde, the song achieved moderate success in Europe.
+It was a top-20 hit in both Belgium and Finland, and a top-40 hit in Milton's native Netherlands.
 Additionally, "Hold On (If You Believe in Love)" reached number 62 on the UK Singles Chart.
+The accompanying music video was directed by Nick Burgess-Jones.